georgepelal/InternetTestSpeed/README.md

 *( pip install termcolor , pip install speedtest-cli )

-After that you will be able to directly run ITS_Main.py
+After that you will be able to directly run ITS_Main.py (running the setup file will also work,you will have to just wait a litle more time)

 note:Do not make any changes of any of these files or errors may appear